saifnoman/Application-Development-Resource/dhis2/level-2/readme.md

-### Level-2
+### Applications To Build:

-##### Application with React & DHIS2
+---

+##### An application that displays lists and details

-##### Application requirements
+##### Completion requirements:

-This level is based on the application described in this [assignment](https://www.fiftythreetwenty.com/learn/mandatory-exercises/individual/two/).
+This level is based on the application described in this [assignment](https://www.fiftythreetwenty.com/learn/mandatory-exercises/individual/two/) and you may read the requirements there.

-##### Steps to follow:
+_Remember_:

+- _All you need to do is follow the steps and make required changes in each step._

+- _When following the steps below, save the work and you may reload the browser (http://localhost:3000) **to see the changes**._

+- _To test (see [testing](#testing) at the bottom_) before submission.

+_Steps to follow_ (5steps):

-- Go to the appliction directory called `level-2` and you could use:
+- First: go to the application directory called `level-2` and you could use:

   ```bash
   cd level-2
   ```

-- In a new terminal, fire up DHIS2 instance by executing the command: `dhis-portal --server=play --instance=dev`, which can be accessed at http://localhost:9999
+- Second: in a new terminal, fire up DHIS2 instance by executing the command: `dhis-portal --server=play --instance=dev`, which can be accessed at http://localhost:9999
-- In another terminal of the `level-2` directory:
+- Third: in another terminal of the `level-2` directory:

   - Install the node modules: